 Conclusion

-If you’re interested in financial markets and trading, you might have wondered, “What is leverage trading?” or “What is leverage in trading?”
+If you’re interested in financial markets and trading, you might have wondered, “What is leverage trading?”
 In this article, we learned that leverage trading is the process of borrowing money from your broker to increase your market exposure and enhance your potential returns.

 To use leverage in your trades, you should have a certain amount of capital in your trading account, which is called the margin.
 Using leverage and margin could be extremely beneficial in markets such as forex, crypto, etc., but it can come with excessive risks as well.
 Traders who choose to take part in leverage trading should have a great risk management strategy and steer clear of overleveraging.